NeonHo/CSMLNotebook/Computer Science/Database/MySQL/Frequently Used SQL Queries.md

 SELECT * FROM player WHERE name LIKE `wang_`;
 SELECT * FROM player WHERE name REGEXP `^wang.$`;

+SELECT * FROM player WHERE email is null;
+SELECT * FROM player WHERE email is NOT null;
 ```
 - `OR`’s priority is lower than `AND`.
 - `IN` is used for multiple selection.